fishdeity/iRO-Missing_Features_Additions/README.md

   - Endless Tower shows you which floor you are on
   - Amatsu Dungeon and other maps show how to go through the maze
   - Each map is added manually.
 To stay up-to-date, check back here and redownload few days after a new missing map comes out.
-- **resource_file_fixes.gpf**: Files that are missing and fail to load and appear as red text in chat box have been added (like 16.2 lab map)
+- **resource_file_fixes.gpf**: Files that are missing and fail to load and appear as red text in chat box have been added.
   - Missing Doram Garment Sprites like Amistr Bag
-  - Shows the exp percent bar when reach lvl 185, job 65+, and the red aura at lvl 200.
+  - Missing map name pop up for some people, and more.
 - **zoom_farther_out.gpf**: More flexibility with zooming in, out, angled, and default zoom in each map!
 Check inside GRF for details.
   - Note that double right click to reset camera angle is disabled.
   - Each map is added manually.
 To stay up-to-date, check back here and redownload few days after a new missing map comes out.